-While we celebrate Canada’s 150th birthday, we are celebrating the wonders of our national parks along with it.
-With Golden, B.C. being surrounded by six national parks, we have decided to feature a few of our favourite hikes to help you decide which ones are worthy of your attention.
+While we celebrate Canada’s 150th birthday, we are celebrating the wonders of our national parks.
+With Golden, B.C. being surrounded by six national parks (Kootenay National Park being one of them), we have decided to feature a few of our favourite hikes to help you get started with your planning.
+This blog will feature what we think are some of the best hikes in Kootenay National Park.

-With Kootenay National Park a little more than one hour away, this park feels rather deserted compared to the monster Banff National Park that links up to it.
+Kootenay National Park feels rather deserted compared to the monster Banff National Park that links up to it.
 This national park is located along Highway 93, the highway that links Banff to Radium Hot Springs.

 Arguably one of the most popular trails in the park, this moderate hike leads to a stunning view of Stanley Glacier.
 This 8.4 km round-trip hikes gains only 365 meters throughout its trail, making it a fairly popular half-day hike.